Virtual Care FAQs

 Many appointments for non-emergency care or care that doesn’t require an in-person physical exam can be done through a Video Visit.
 Ask your University of Michigan Health provider if the appointment can be done through a Video Visit.

-Though Video Visits are covered by many insurance policies, there are still some insurance policies that will not cover Video Visits for patients at home.
+Though Video Visits are covered by many insurance policies, there are still some insurance policies that do not cover Video Visits for patients at home.
 Ultimately, it is your responsibility to confirm your insurance coverage.

-How to confirm coverage for your Video Visit:
+How to confirm coverage:

-If a Video Visit is NOT a covered benefit:
+If it is NOT a covered benefit:

-If a Video Visit IS a covered benefit:
+If it IS a covered benefit:

 Video Visits offer a convenient opportunity to connect to your University of Michigan Health provider without having to travel to a hospital or health center.
 Video Visits are fully secure and offer the same high-quality care that you would expect from an in-person visit, without requiring you to leave your home or office.

-• You and your provider won’t be in the same room, so it may feel different than an office visit.
+- You and your provider won’t be in the same room, so it may feel different than an office visit.

-• Your provider may not be able to pick up conditions that might be found during a complete physical exam.
+- Your provider may not be able to pick up conditions that might be found during a complete physical exam.

-• Your provider may decide you still need an office visit.
+- Your provider may decide you still need an office visit.

-• Technical problems may interrupt or stop your visit before you are done.
+- Technical problems may interrupt or stop your visit before you are done.

 The length of Video Visit appointments varies based on your appointment type, but are often scheduled for the same period of time as an in-person visit.
 What happens during a Video Visit will vary, but the visit will be very similar to an in-person visit with the exception that the provider will not be able to do any exam requiring physical touch.
 You will have plenty of time for your provider to understand your needs and answer any questions you have.